 - A completed application obtained from the Office of Admissions and Outreach and a filing fee of $100.
 The deadline for receipt of applications is January 15 of the year of proposed matriculation.
 All necessary supporting documents must also be received by January 15.
 Incomplete applications will be withdrawn from further consideration.
 No exceptions will be made.

 - Official transcripts from all undergraduate colleges, graduate schools, and medical colleges.
 Copies of transcripts or hand-carried transcripts are not acceptable.

 - A letter of evaluation from the dean of students at the medical school the applicant currently attends.
 This letter must indicate that the dean of the school has given full approval for the application for transfer.

 - Scores on all external medical examinations taken (Comprehensive Osteopathic Medical Licensing Examination-COMLEX, USMLE).
 Official test results should be sent directly to the Office of Admissions and Outreach from the testing boards.
 Applicant should indicate when examinations are to be taken if no scores are available.

 - A personal statement of reasons for applying for admission in advanced standing.
 This statement should be addressed to the Admissions Committee.

-- A personal interview.
-Applicants who are under consideration are invited to the Health Science Center for personal interviews at the discretion of the Admissions Committee.
+- An on-campus interview.
+Applicants are invited to the Health Science Center for admissions interviews at the discretion of the Admissions Committee.

 The Admissions Committee will consider only applications that are complete in every aspect provided they are received on or before January 15.